-It is an old market in the heart of the busy Kokura district.
-When you enter this market, you’ll feel as if you’ve traveled back in time.
-The arcade street, built more than fifty years ago, has retained its nostalgic charm.
-Some might even describe it as a relic from the Showa era.
-With over 120 shops, it sells everyday foods like fish, meat, and vegetables.
-The specialty food here is nuka-daki, and the market is often referred to as “the kitchen of Kitakyushu.”
+This old market lies in the heart of the busy Kokura district.
+Upon entering, you’ll feel as if you’ve traveled back in time.
+Its arcade street, built over fifty years ago, has retained a nostalgic charm so strong that some might describe it as a relic from the Showa era.
+The market is home to over 120 shops selling everyday foods like fish, meat, and vegetables.
+It is famous for its specialty, nuka-daki, and is often called “the kitchen of Kitakyushu.”

 Nuka-daki

-Nuka-daki Fish: This traditional dish is sold at Tanga Street, the most famous place for nuka-daki in Kitakyushu City.
-It involves boiling (taki) sardines or mackerels with soy sauce and other condiments, then seasoning and fermenting them in rice bran (nuka).
+Nuka-daki Fish: This traditional dish is a specialty of Tanga Street, the most famous place for it in Kitakyushu.
+To prepare it, sardines or mackerel are first boiled (taki) in soy sauce and other seasonings, and then fermented in a rice bran (nuka) bed.

 Fried Udon Noodles

-Daruma Shokudo in Kokura is believed to be the original shop for yaki-udon.
-Today, many shops in Kokura serve yaki-udon, and the city proudly calls itself the “town of yaki-udon.”
-It’s a simple dish to prepare, and compared to yaki-soba, yaki-udon is seasoned with more soy sauce.
+Daruma Shokudo in Kokura is believed to be the birthplace of yaki-udon.
+Nowadays, many local shops serve the dish, and the city proudly proclaims itself the “town of yaki-udon.”
+Yaki-udon is simple to prepare and is seasoned with more soy sauce compared to its cousin, yaki-soba.